mia-platform/documentation/docs/development_suite/api-console/api-design/esponi_api.md

 **Description**: short optional description

+#### Internal Rewrite URLs

+For the CRUD Endpoint it's not possible to set an internal Rewrite.
+The Internal Rewrite is / by default.

 #### Manage the security of your endpoints
 If the route is **public**, you do not need to be logged in to be able to call it.
 If it is not public and is called by an unregistered user, it returns 401.
 If it is **secreted** to be able to call it you need to set the Secret header with the correct value (you can see the secret in the homonymous screen)